Score

 SSH Wizard Built

-Your team builds a guided SSH setup wizard that runs on the K400’s built-in display during first-boot provisioning.
-It generates a key pair on-device, displays a QR code that the installer scans with their phone to complete pairing, and stores the key securely.
+Your team builds a guided SSH wizard that runs on the K400’s display during first-boot provisioning.
+It generates a key pair on-device and shows a QR code the installer scans with their phone.
 No Telnet, no manual key management.

-Testing with 12 installer firms shows: average setup time increases from 4 minutes (Telnet) to 6 minutes (wizard).
-Two firms needed a 15-minute phone call with support on the first try.
-After that, they were faster than Telnet because the QR code eliminated password entry entirely.
+Testing with 12 installer firms: setup time rises from 4 minutes (Telnet) to 6 minutes (wizard).
+Two firms needed a 15-minute support call on the first try, then ran faster than Telnet because the QR eliminated password entry entirely.

 Regulatory Reference